 In upper and lower key stage 2, All students are provided the opportunity to learn to play ukulele.
 At Abbey Village Primary School we use Front Row Music to deliver ukulele lessons.
-The children build on their knowledge and skills over their time in from Year 2 to Year 6.
+The children build on their knowledge and skills over their time in key stage 2.
 The children have several opportunities to perform to live audiences across the year.